 6. Why It Is Difficult To Build Quantum Computers

-The problem with quantum computer is stability.
-It turns out the interference, any kind of vibration will upset the vibration of atoms, creating nonsense.
+The problem with quantum computers is stability.
+It turns out the interference (any kind of vibration upsets the vibration of atoms) creates gibberish output.
 Electrons in quantum mechanics behave like waves and are described by a wavefunction.
-These waves can interfere, causing strange behavior of quantum particles, and this is called decoherence.
+These waves can interfere, causing the strange behavior of quantum particles, and this is called decoherence.